What Are Shampoo Bars?

 I tried them and liked them, but eventually transitioned back to the everyday drug store.
-I also purchased a few high end shampoos but higher cost does not always equal higher value.
+I also purchased a few high-end shampoos but the higher cost does not always equal higher value.

 The traditional bottle of shampoo is easier to find and purchase.
 Just a swing down the grocery, aisle 9, and I find several dozen varieties of bottled shampoo.

 But my mind went back to those shampoo bars.
 They did not contain the harsh chemicals found in traditional shampoos.
 Sulfates were drying my hair, and depending on the shampoo, my hair did not feel truly clean.

 Co-washing, or cleansing my hair with a conditioner or co-washing cleansing, does the trick on most wash days.
 However, when I have a large amount of product build-up from sprays, oils, gels, etc., I need a deeper cleanse.

 Since I am a soap maker, it only made sense to research natural ingredients that are healthy for the hair and scalp and create a shampoo bar.
 So I did just that.
 Now I have a line of handmade shampoo bars that I cannot live without.

 So is a shampoo bar just a bar of soap?